Hepatitis B Screening

 Treatment for Hepatitis A

 Hepatitis A usually clears up on its own and does not require treatment.
-It is important to get plenty of rest and avoid drinking any alcohol until you are fully recovered.
+It is important to get plenty of rest and avoid drinking any alcohol or taking drugs such as acetaminophen ('Tylenol') that may damage the liver until you are fully recovered.

 Treatment for Hepatitis B

 Most adults with hepatitis B have an acute form that clears up on its own within 1 to 2 months.
-There are no medications for treating acute hepatitis B. Health care providers usually recommend that people get plenty of bed rest, drink plenty of fluids, and get adequate nutrition.
+No medications are indicated for treating acute hepatitis B. Health care providers usually recommend that people get plenty of bed rest, drink plenty of fluids, and get adequate nutrition.

 A small percentage of adults with hepatitis B develop the chronic form of hepatitis B. Infants and young children who have hepatitis B have a higher risk of developing the chronic form.
 There are several types of antiviral drugs used to treat chronic hepatitis B, although not all people need to take medication.